All Episodes

 Okay, back now to Paul in Glen Rock, Pennsylvania's question.

-It uh took him a while to get there because he was in such a state of awe, having gotten through and actually was speaking to me.
+It took him a while to get there because he was in such a state of awe, having gotten through and actually was speaking to me.

 And he even admitted this.

-I mean, you can hear it.
+I mean, you could hear it.

 He barely could speak.